 - Preheat your oven to 350 degrees Fahrenheit and line 2 muffin tins with 18 paper muffin cups.

 - Add the zucchini and lemon zest, and switch to a wooden spoon or spatula to incorporate them into the mixture (the strands of zucchini get caught on the wire whisk and don't get incorporated properly).
-I don't ever peel my zucchini; I love the look of the dark green flecks in the muffins, and the skin contains a lot of healthy fibre, potassium, vitamin B-6, vitamin K, and antioxidants!

-- Using a sieve or flour sifter, sift the flour, sugar, baking powder, baking soda, and cinnamon into a large mixing bowl.
+- Using a sieve or flour sifter, sift the flour, sugar, baking powder, baking soda, and cinnamon into a mixing bowl.

 - Once the dry ingredients have been sifted to prevent lumps, add the blueberries to the dry ingredients.